-AB 56 (Ma) - Secretary for Poverty Not heard: 2 year bill
+AB 56 (Ma) - Secretary for Poverty Died; held on Assembly Appropriations Suspense file

-- 1. Creates a cabinet level position of Secretary of Poverty, appointed by the Governor, responsible for reviewing the work of state agencies that administer antipoverty programs. - 2.
-Requires the Secretary to submit a report on the results of the review to the Legislature and Governor, and report to the Legislature on a regular basis regarding pending bills that may impact programs for the working poor.
+- 1. Created a cabinet level position of Secretary of Poverty, appointed by the Governor, responsible for reviewing the work of state agencies that administer antipoverty programs. - 2.
+Required the Secretary to submit a report on the results of the review to the Legislature and Governor, and report to the Legislature on a regular basis regarding pending bills that may impact programs for the working poor.